grueki/RFC913-SFTP/README.md

 Once a client has connected to the server, commands can be sent and the server will respond accordingly.

 The user-id, their associated accounts and passwords are shown below.
-Please note that users 1-5 are used in the test script and the contents of their respective folders are not to be changed.
+Please note that users 1-5 are used in the TestClientServer script and the contents of their respective folders are not to be changed.

 User-id|Account|Password
 :---:|:---:|:---: